winitzki/scall/tutorial/programming_dhall.md

 In contrast, `bizipF` can be implemented for all polynomial bifunctors `F`.

-Now we turn to implementing  `zip` for the greatest fixpoint `D`.
+Now we turn to implementing  `zip` for greatest fixpoint types.
-We will assume that the pattern bifunctor `F` is fixed and consider two cases: when `bizip2` is given, and when `bizipF` is given.
+For a given  pattern bifunctor `F`, we will consider two cases: when `bizip2` is given, and when `bizipF` is given.

-If we assume that `F` has a `bizip2` method, we can implement `zip` by unpacking the existential types within the greatest fixpoints in a straightforward way.
+When  `F` has a `bizip2` method, we can implement `zip` by unpacking the existential types within the greatest fixpoints in a straightforward way.
 Recall that the greatest fixpoint `D` is encoded as $D~a = \exists t.~t\times (t\to F~a~t)$.
 If we have two values of types `D a` and `D b`, we may unpack those values and obtain values of types `F a s` and `F b t` (under universal quantifiers for `s` and `t`).
 Applying `bizip2`  will then give us a value of type `F (Pair a b) (Pair s t)`, which is sufficient for constructing a value of the fixpoint type `GFix (F (Pair a b))`.